Skip to main content

 Total: Minimum one hundred twenty (120) semester hours

-Completion of forty-two (42) semester hours, with a selected specialization
+Completion of thirty-nine (42) semester hours, with a selected specialization:

 POSC 2304 Introduction to Political Science